Leading SAFe (Scaled Agile Framework) Exam Notes

 - Turning Point – Existing businesses either master the new technology or decline and become relics of the last age

-- Deployment Period – Production capital of the new technological giants start to take over
+- Deployment Period – The Production capital of the new technological giants starts to take over

-What are the dual operating system for Business Agility?
+What is the Dual Operating System for Business Agility?

-SAFe is a second operating system around streams, without disrupting the existing hierarchy.
+SAFe is a second operating system around the value of streams, without disrupting the existing functional hierarchy.

-What are the four SAFe configurations provide the right configuration for each Enterprise?
+What are the four SAFe configurations that provide the right configuration for each Enterprise?

 What are the 7 SAFe core competencies to achieve business agility?